 The TV has speaker terminals, so you can connect it to an external AV receiver.

-In order to obtain eARC, you must set Speakers: to 'Audio System', eARC mode: to 'Auto', Digital audio out: to 'Auto 1'.
+To obtain eARC, you must set Speakers: to 'Audio System', eARC mode: to 'Auto', Digital audio out: to 'Auto 1'.